 Developing a New Digital Tool for Hands-On Learning and Collaborative Source-Document Editing

-Gregory Crane, A&S; Bridget Almas, Perseus Project; Christopher Barbour, Alexander May, Alicia Morris, Anne Sauer, Tisch Library; Brigid Freymuller, Grad.
-Asst, A&S
+Gregory Crane, School of Arts and Sciences; Bridget Almas, Perseus Project; Christopher Barbour, Alexander May, Alicia Morris, Anne Sauer, Tisch Library; Brigid Freymuller, Grad.
+Asst, School of Arts and Sciences

 Development of an online tool for students to collaboratively transcribe, edit, and translate Latin and Greek source documents from Tisch Library, creating open-source digital editions.

 Engaging Students and Faculty in GPU (Graphics Processing Units) Programming for Scientific Applications at Tufts